edgio-docs/edgio-docs/guides/next.md

 ## Supported Features

-The Moovweb XDN supports all of the most powerful features of Next.js 10, including:
+{{ PRODUCT_NAME }} supports all of the most powerful features of Next.js 10, including:

 - Localization
 - Image Optimization